RuiGao9/AggieAir-Images-4-TSEB/README.md

 ## Involved python functions:
 These involved python functions are used to extract information from the corresponding inputs.
 They could be found in other repositories in my GitHub.
 Details for each function can be found there.
 - `CanopyHeight_Vine`: [Vine_Info_Extraction]| canopy height at a subfield scale is generated at the end as one image.
+- `CanopySoilTemperatureSeparation_Vine`: [Vine_Info_Extraction]| canopy and soil temperature (and also the correlation coefficient between NDVI and temperature) at a subfield scale is generated at the end as one image.
 - `TellResolution`: [Rui_Python_Functions_Package]| resolution (2 values) is generated.
 - `TellTheGeoInfo`: [Rui_Python_Functions_Package]| (1) dimension, (2) geographic information, and (3) projection information of the input image are generated.
 - `FolderCreater`: [Rui_Python_Functions_Package]| a python function used to generated a folder.